m-cain/mnemo/memory-bank/activeContext.md

 - Decided on a progressive implementation approach, starting with core functionality
 - Planning to implement location hierarchy with recursive SQL queries
 - Considering materialized paths for optimizing location hierarchy queries
+- Modularized backend routing to improve maintainability and optimize for LLM context window minimization

 ## Important Patterns and Preferences